What is the Turnitin Checker in OneFile?

 You should ALWAYS ensure that you review the similarity report that is linked to, in order to understand where your work is similar to other sources.
 You should be prepared to defend and discuss your work and its use of other sources if your assessor questions you about it.
 If there is a very simple reason for a high similarity score – for example, because you are sharing work that you have previously uploaded as part of your university course or you are citing professional standards of proficiency – then you should make use of the free text part of your submission to let your assessor know the reason for the high score.

-If you are unable to persuade your assessor about where your work is similar to other sources, your assessor can return the work to you for revision.
+If you are unable to persuade your assessor about where your work is similar to other sources, your assessor can return the work to you and not sign it off.

 Fig.3 Turnitin match scores link

-When you click on the ‘Turnitin match’ link beside each file that has been checked (see Fig.3 above) you will be taken to a similarity report for that file.
+When you click on the ‘Turnitin match’ link beside each file that has been checked (see Fig.3 above) you will be taken to the similarity and AI writing report for that file.
+At the top of the page you will see your similarity and AI writing scores (see Fig.4 below.)

 The similarity report: